 At 770 ft. underground, Oroville Dam is the tallest dam in the nation.

-We scanned 2 of the 6 power generator housing units and created a 3D model.
+3DVDT scanned two of the six power generator housing units and created a 3D model.
 Each generator has a 40 ft. diameter outer wall, with a 34 ft. diameter housing unit inside.
 We scanned the 6 ft. area between the wall and housing for the purpose of engineering a catwalk to be designed and manufactured off site and installed piece by piece on site.
 Accuracy was critical, as the catwalk was to be designed around the existing piping.
-This process using traditional methods would have been much less accurate and more time consuming, thus more costly.
+This process using traditional methods would have been much less accurate and more time consuming, thus much more costly.